 Get Me Somewhere

-The app uses GPS so knows your starting location but you can quickly add any location in the 'Start' and 'End' boxes.
+The app uses GPS so it knows your starting location but you can quickly add any location in the Start and End boxes.
 You can choose a postcode, name of a hotel, restaurant, attraction, etc and not just tube stations.

 Click on any of the results and you'll get a map and written directions of the route too.

-Citymapper uses TfL's open data so can include disruptions and status info so you don't choose a tube line that's not running smoothly.
+Citymapper uses TfL's open data so it includes disruptions and status info so you don't choose a tube line that's not running smoothly.

 Sense of Fun